Publications

 2024

 Krabel, Beverly J, Laura B Foust, Gary B Fuller, and Robert P Hunter.
 (2024) 2024.
-“Comparison of Solubility Profiles for Pioneer and Generic Monensin Premixes in Biorelevant Simulated Intestinal Fluid Based on Shake Flask Extractions”.
+“Comparison of Solubility Profiles for Pioneer and Generic Monensin Premixes in Biorelevant Simulated Intestinal Fluid Based on Shake Flask Extractions.”.
 Journal of Veterinary Pharmacology and Therapeutics 47 (4): 288-93. https://doi.org/10.1111/jvp.13432.

 In the United States, a generic Type A medicated article product can gain the FDA approval by demonstrating bioequivalence (BE) to the pioneer product by successfully conducting a blood level, pharmacodynamic, or clinical BE study.
 A biowaiver can be granted based on several criteria, assuming the dissolution of the test and reference products represents the only factor influencing the relative bioavailability of both products.
 Monensin is practically insoluble in H2O per the USP definition.
 Previously published data from a comparison study of monensin dissolution profiles from the pioneer product and four generic products using biorelevant media showed that generic monensin products demonstrated different dissolution profiles to the pioneer product in these USP biorelevant rumen media.
 This follow-up study compared the solubility profiles in simulated intestinal fluid (cFaSSIF, pH 7.5) for the pioneer product and four generic products.
 The generic monensin products demonstrated different in vitro dissolution profiles to the pioneer product in biorelevant media.
 The differences demonstrated in solubility and dissolution profiles are of concern regarding the potential efficacy of generic monensin in cattle.
 There are also additional concerns for the potential development of Eimeria resistance in cattle receiving a sub-therapeutic dose of monensin from a less soluble generic product.

 Hunter, Robert P, and Roy Madigan.
 (2024) 2024.
-“The Effects of Formulation on the Pharmacokinetics of Itraconazole and Amiodarone in Dogs After Oral Administration of a Combination Product, Commercial Products, and Compounded Products”.
+“The Effects of Formulation on the Pharmacokinetics of Itraconazole and Amiodarone in Dogs After Oral Administration of a Combination Product, Commercial Products, and Compounded Products.”.
 Journal of Veterinary Pharmacology and Therapeutics 47 (2): 65-72. https://doi.org/10.1111/jvp.13411.

 This study evaluated four different formulations of itraconazole and amiodarone.
 Formulation 1 was Vida's combination tablet containing both active pharmaceutical ingredients (APIs).
 Formulation 2 was separate, commercially available human generic capsules and tablets of itraconazole and amiodarone, respectively.
 Formulation 3 was separate, compounded suspensions of itraconazole and amiodarone.
 Formulation 4 was a compounded chewable tablet of itraconazole.
 Eight female dogs were dosed with 5 mg/kg of itraconazole and 15 mg/kg amiodarone (except for formulation 4, which only received 5 mg/kg itraconazole) once weekly for 4 weeks using a modified Latin Square design, ensuring that all dogs received all formulations with a 7-day washout between treatments.
 Animals were fasted overnight prior to each dose administration, with food returned to all animals 4 h post-dose.
 Blood samples (3 mL) were collected pre-treatment (0) and at appropriate time points over 72 h after each dose for a total of 14 samples per dog per treatment.
 There was high variability in the serum concentration data within treatment groups for itraconazole.
 The compounded suspensions were difficult to dose due to the nature of the formulations.
 The volumes dosed were accurate and consistent, but the suspension was thin and settled immediately when shaking was stopped for both itraconazole and amiodarone.
 All serum samples following itraconazole chewable tablet administration were not detectable or just above itraconazole's LOQ and thus did not allow for pharmacokinetic determination.